 —The nontransmitter ID when the frame is broadcast addressed to all WUR non-AP STAs that are associated with the WUR AP corresponding to that nontransmitted BSSID when dot11MultiBSSIDImplemented is true

-—The all-BSSs ID when the frame is broadcast addressed to all WUR non-AP STAs that are associated with all BSSs corresponding to all BSSIDs within the multiple BSSID set when dot11MultiBSSIDImplemented is true
+—The all-BSSs ID when the frame is broadcast addressed to all WUR non-AP STAs that are associated with any WUR AP that is a member of the multiple BSSID set when dot11MultiBSSIDImplemented is true and when the Protected subfield is set to 0. (#2162)

-Note – A WUR non-AP STA can be associated with only a BSS among BSSs within the Multiple BSSID set.
+Note – A WUR non-AP STA can be associated with only a BSS among BSSs within the Multiple BSSID set. (#2162)